Second Street Improvements

 Help us create a safer South of Market!

-The proposed design presented includes a continuous, raised and green cycletrack along the length of 2nd Street, with bicycle-specific signaling, reducing car/bike conflicts at intersections.
+Second Street is currently in environmental review, with the complete redesign to be completed in late 2016.
+The proposed design includes a continuous, raised and green cycletrack along the length of 2nd Street, with bicycle-specific signaling, reducing car/bike conflicts at intersections.
 Additional features also include improved pedestrian facilities as well as curb-side access for paratransit.
 If you haven't had an opportunity to bike on or see a raised bikeway before, take a look at these examples, from elsewhere in the country and world.

 Your Continued Support is Still Needed